4 Buyers Real Estate

 Preparation

 Interview home inspectors prior to finding your home.
 Ask about services, costs, availability.
+Ask your inspector what will be in his/her report and when it will arrive while interviewing.

 Important interview questions